Worldpay/hybris/README.md

 Except for setting up your hosts file, the Worldpay AddOn will work initally without any external setup needed.

 The AddOn's are independent and can be installed on separate server instances.
-For example, the worldpaynotificationaddon AddOn can be running on server instances dedicated for listening to Worldpay Order Modification messages.

 ## Installing the Plugin into hybris with OMS functionality